sahelinath22/Students-Data-Analysis/README.md

-# Project Title

-📊 Students' Data Analysis – Python EDA Project
+# 📊 Students' Data Analysis – Python EDA Project

 A comprehensive Exploratory Data Analysis (EDA) project performed using Python in Jupyter Notebook to understand student performance patterns, demographic characteristics, and lifestyle factors.
 This project analyzes the Student Scores dataset and uncovers meaningful insights using a range of visualizations including count plots, histograms, and heatmaps.

-📁 Project Repository Contents
+📁 **Project Repository Contents**

 The GitHub repository includes: